consolexyz/lensight/README.md

 # Lensight ✨

 Lensight is a decentralized prediction market platform integrated with Lens Protocol.
-Users can create predictions, place bets, and earn rewards while engaging with a social layer that displays human-readable Lens usernames instead of complex wallet addresses.
+Users can create predictions, place bets, and earn rewards while engaging with a social layer.